 The Centers for Disease Control and Prevention (CDC) says that dogs bite more than 4.7 million Americans each year.
-Nearly 400,000 of these victims require emergency medical treatment.
-Sixteen die.
-Pitt Bulls, Rottweilers, German Shepherds, Huskies and Doberman Pinschers are considered the most dangerous dogs.
-Children and seniors are the most frequent victims.
+Nearly 400,000 of these victims require emergency medical treatment and 16 die each year.
+While certain dogs are considered more dangerous than others, the truth is, any dog can bite at any time.
+Sadly, children and seniors tend to be the most frequent victims.

-If you are a dog bite victim, it’s important to contact a dog bite attorney right away to learn about your legal rights and options.
-There are several ways in which you can hold the dog’s owner legally accountable and recover money to pay for your physical and emotional injuries and your other losses.
+If you have been bitten or attacked by a dog, it’s important to contact a dog bite attorney right away to learn about your legal rights and options.
+There are several ways in which you can hold the dog’s owner legally accountable and recover money to pay for your physical injuries, emotional distress, and other losses.

-We are here to help you.
-We have years of experience in helping animal attack victims throughout the Southeast and in Georgia, including those in Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville and Loganville.
+Monge & Associates is here to help you.
+Our Atlanta-based dog bite lawyers have years of experience in helping animal attack victims throughout the Southeast and in Georgia, including those in Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, and Loganville.

-For a free consultation, call us today or fill out our online form.
-We’ll work hard to get the legal relief you deserve, and We Come to You.
+For a free settlement review, call us at (800) 860-8021 today or fill out our online form.
+We’ll work hard to get the legal relief you deserve and we can come to you.

 - The dog was dangerous or vicious;